sgrieve/ea_api/data-notes.md

 Can grab this via the water quality API if we can identify all of the relevant sample stations.

+- Kate to outline water quality narrative

 ### Riverfly

 Seems to be data going back at least a decade for the River Chess.
 No API that I can see, but data is rarely updated?
 Can download all of the data to excel format from here: https://www.riverflies.org/open-data

 - Need to identify what data we want to process out and how to include it in the story map

+- Alan helps with narrative

+### Earthwatch fresh water blitz

+- Investigate this
+- Source of Nitrate data

 ## Challenges/Questions